Giving Your Business The Digital AdvantageNick Throlson

 Next up is the cloud.
 Gone are the days of backing up to flimsy hard-drives.
 You can now upload your data and work to internet based storage drives that give you the option to access your work remotely from anywhere.
 Not only that, but it’s secure and there are numerous opportunities for your business on the market.
 Most cloud storage solutions offer you and your employees the ability to collaborate on documents remotely and simultaneously.
 Communication platforms like Slack can connect to your cloud and ensure collaboration and communication are consistent across the business.

-Outfitting yourself and your staff with a company smartphone ensures everyone can keep in touch and work remotely.
+Outfitting yourself and your staff with a company smartphone encrypted with a VPN ensures everyone can keep in touch and work remotely.
 They even have access to your cloud-based storage, so it’s truly a mobile solution and can solve many issues with networking and connectivity.

 Giving your business the digital edge is going to increase your internet profile, and that will attract cyber-criminals.
 It’s best to secure your data, install anti-virus software and keep your systems protected and updated.